WebAssembly/gc/proposals/gc/Post-MVP.md

 Allocation:

-* Allocation instructions like `struct.new` expect initialiser operands for nested aggregates: each individual field for a nested struct, and one initialiser for a nested array (which may itself be a list of initialisers, if the array's element type is a again a struct).
+* Allocation instructions like `struct.new` expect initialiser operands for nested aggregates: each individual field for a nested struct, and one initialiser for a nested array (which may itself be a list of initialisers, if the array's element type is again a struct).
 Details TBD.

 * Like a dynamically-sized array, allocating a flexible struct requires giving a dynamic length operand for its flexible tail array (which is a direct or indirect last field).
 Details TBD.